AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 ## Single Series Chart

 As you know, AnyChart supports quite a variety of chart types.
 Some of them can have only one series of data.
 This is such charts as pie chart, funnel chart or pyramid chart.
 Managing points of these charts requires even less actions then for managing series points.
-Use {api:anychart.core.SeriesBase#getPoint}**.getPoint()**{api} method for chart itself to get desirable point;
+Use {api:anychart.core.Point}**.getPoint()**{api} method for chart itself to get desirable point;

 ```
 	// set chart data